Octopussy and The Living Daylights: Inspirations

 Fleming's biographer Andrew Lycett and Chancellor consider that much of the background of "Octopussy" is directly from Fleming's own interests and experiences, including wartime commando deeds, climbing in Kitzbühel, hidden gold and the sea-life of Jamaica.
 Fleming had often hiked and skied in Kitzbühel in the late 1920s, while he was attending a small private school to study for entry into the Foreign Office.
 He knew the area well and his experiences were used as the part of the story where Smythe hunted for the gold.
 Fleming had an interest in octopuses and observed one—which he named "Pussy"—regularly while diving at his beach at Goldeneye; he wrote an article about the animal for The Sunday Times in 1957, "My Friend the Octopus".
 One of Fleming's neighbours in Jamaica, and later his lover, was the heiress Blanche Blackwell.
 She had given Fleming a coracle, which he named Octopussy; he then used the name for the story.
 Smythe's wartime unit, the "Miscellaneous Objectives Bureau", was a fictional version of Fleming's 30 AU unit.
 Fleming had a long-standing interest in hidden gold and was involved in the commissioning of an article for The Sunday Times about Nazi gold that had supposedly been dumped in Lake Toplitz, Austria.

-Part of the background to the plot of "The Living Daylights" included using the noise of the orchestra to cover the crossing over no-man's land.
-This was inspired by Pat Reid's escape from Colditz prisoner-of-war camp, during which two escapers ran across a courtyard under the cover of the noise from an orchestra.
+Part of the background to the plot of "The Living Daylights" included using the noise of the orchestra to cover the crossing over no man's land.
+This was inspired by Pat Reid's escape from Colditz prisoner-of-war camp, during which two escapees ran across a courtyard under the cover of the noise from an orchestra.
 The conductor of the Colditz orchestra was Douglas Bader, who played golf with Fleming on several occasions.
 The assassin, Trigger, was partly based on Amaryllis, Fleming's half-sister.
 She was a concert cellist with blonde hair, and Fleming managed to get a passing reference to her in the story, saying: "Of course Suggia had managed to look elegant, as did that girl Amaryllis somebody."
 Fleming used the surname of one of his acquaintances—the wartime head of MI6, Sir Stewart Menzies—for Corporal Menzies, who aids Bond during his rifle practice at the start of the story.